MileHacker Logo

 Photography Permissions

-Always ask for permission before taking photos of individuals, especially children.
+Always ask for permission before taking photos of individuals, for kids especially.
 A simple "Posso tirar uma foto?"
 (Can I take a photo?) is polite.

 Religious Site Etiquette

 Dress respectfully (shoulders and knees covered).
-Keep your voice low and maintain quiet inside, notably during worship.
+Keep your voice low and maintain quiet inside, prominently during worship.
 Avoid flash photography.

 Respectful Interactions